edraj/svelte_dmart/src/routes/Widgets.md

   import ListView from "@/lib/ListView.svelte";
 </script>

+# Widgets

+This skeleton project comes with a few widgets that you can use to interact with the DMART API.

-# List view
+## List view

-Now you can do a full text search or an attribute based search for that field. for example, lets say we want to retrieve all sub-folders under **mysapce** space
+You can do a full text search or an attribute based search for that field. for example, lets say we want to retrieve all sub-folders under **mysapce** space

 We call the `/query` API with the following request body: